D-L-M/jsonserver/README.md

 ## HTTP Methods

-The HTTP method on which a route will listen is provided as the first argument to `server.Router.RegisterRoute()`.
+The HTTP method on which a route will listen is provided as the first argument to `server.RegisterRoute()`.
 To register a route against multiple HTTP methods you can provide them in the following format: `GET|OPTIONS|DELETE`.

 ## Route Parameters